IOLCurriculum/IntroductoryCurriculum/README.md

-# BEGINNING INTEROPERABILITY CURRICULUM with Interoperability Land™
+# Introductory INTEROPERABILITY CURRICULUM with Interoperability Land™

 ## About the Curriculum